 algorithms as cultural

-practices means to critically reflect about the assemblages
+practices means to critically reflect on the assemblages

-of institutions, values, and norms to which they are
+of institutions, values, and norms in which they are

-explicitly or implicitly related (Stalder 2016).
-Algorithms are reified
+explicitly or implicitly embedded (Stalder 2016).
+Algorithms are

 practices whose norms and regulations must be hermeneutically